(special thanks to @rbtbar for the IE 10/11 fixes where iframes aren't reporting a host or protocol)

 If you've ever had to send messages between a parent window and an iframe (or between sibling iframes), you know how frustratingly complex things can become.
 While most newer browsers support

-First, include postal, postal.federation and postal.xframe in each window that will be involved.
+Include postal.xframe (and the above dependencies) in each window that will be involved.
 You can initiate federation from either window.
 Here's an example from a parent window's perspective (it's long because it's heavy with COMMENTS!):